0xHabitat/kiezDAO/product_market.md

 Regarding actual distribution, MVP of the application itself should be accessible in form of a mobile-friendly website (so that it does not to be installed via app store which adds a lot of additional friction).

+### Digital Identity

+To prevent fraud and enable a valid & trustworthy reputation system a strong digital identity is required.
+We see two options for this challenge:

+1. KYC procedure with a third party as a simple feature for the first version.
+2. "Buddy System": Through a referral and offline approvement of two existing members of the community (against a stake).
+We as deora build a winning proof-of-concept with id.earth which enables exactly this)

 ### Partners